fisharebest/webtrees/modules/googlemap/googlemap_readme.txt

 family data, but it is how we manage the Google Map module.
 This will give access to useful place lookup features as we build up map information.
 It will help you find groups of people from the same locale.
-And it conforms to the GEDCOM specification, a feature of PhpGedView.
+And it conforms to the GEDCOM specification, a feature of webtrees.

 And, BEFORE you start with any mapping endeavours, review your data.
 Make sure spelling is consistent, there are no 'almost' duplicates, places are in their